HelloMrShu/springboot/README.md

-# springboot
+# springboot framework
-sb framework test
+a micro project contains the key components and points to develop java web.